Combination

 An alternative to a conventional flat tappet cam is a roller cam.
 This largely eliminates the chances of lobe wiping.
 There are some downsides, however.
 First and foremost is pricing.
 The cost can be four times that of a flat tappet cam set up.

 Secondly is the stronger spring pressure required.
-Most seem to require a spring of some 135 lbs which puts more pressure on the cam bearings and on the rocker shafts.
-Heavy Duty bearings and shaft reinforcements should be used.
+Most seem to require a spring of some 135 lbs which puts more pressure on the front cam bearing and on the rocker shafts.
+Heavy Duty bearings and shaft reinforcements should be used (or roller bearing lifters).
 Billet cams require more rigging to adapt to our engines.
-I have no experience with the latest non-billet units, but, if they prove to have a long life, they should eliminate some of the installation problems.
+In recent years, non billet roller cams that are similar to current engine design have become available and seem to work well.

 Due to the hydraulic roller lifter, spring tension, weight of the lifter, etc., rpm is limited to 5800-6000.